ConnerArdman/Code-Quality-Guide/_pages/03CSS.md

   <a name="never-star"></a><a name="6.1"></a>
   - [6.1](#never-star) Never apply styles to all elements using the `*` or `html` selectors.
 Prefer styling `body`.

-    **NOTE**: Not all elements inherit from their parent, so you might need to use a comma seperated selector rather than just `body`.
+    **NOTE**: Not all elements inherit from their parent, so you might need to use a comma separated selector rather than just `body`.
 For example, `button` elements do not inherit font information by default.

     > Why?
 Using the `*` selector applies styles to every single element, even the ones that don't need the style such as those in the `head`.
 Similarly, `html` contains the `head`, where we don't want to apply styles as they have no meaning.
 As a note, there are actually some very specific cases where styling the `html` element is the only solution, but you should not run into them in this class.